wix-incubator/headless-components/docs/api/PLAN_PAYWALL_INTERFACE.md

 ### PlanPaywall.RestrictedContent

-Component that displays the restricted content if the member has access to the required plans.
+Component that displays the restricted content if the member has one of the access plans.

 **Props**
 ```tsx